OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ErrorMessage
 :   Type: [ErrorMessage](<#Structure_ErrorMessage>).
-    Error message from actions such as adding or removing rows from the grid.
+    Error message from actions, such as adding or removing rows from the grid.
 Contains a code and a message explaining the error.

 ### ClearFilter { #Client_ClearFilter }

-Clear filter on a given column
+Clear filter on a given column.

-*Inputs*
+**Inputs**

 GridWidgetId
 :   Type: mandatory, Text.